Can you recognize the symptoms of worsening heart valve disease?

-- In recent weeks, her grown children have noticed that she seems tired all the time and gets short of breath even just walking to the car.
+- In recent weeks, her grown children have noticed she seems tired all the time and gets short of breath just walking to the car.

-- Jeannie says she hasn’t really seen any sudden changes in her energy level, but when her daughter suggested Jeannie try the neighborhood walking group, Jeannie realized that it had been quite time since she has had the energy or stamina to walk for exercise.
+- Jeannie says she hasn’t really seen any sudden changes in her energy level.
+But when her daughter suggested Jeannie try the neighborhood walking group, Jeannie realized that it had been quite some time since she has had the energy or stamina to walk for exercise.

 Would you notice the need for a heart valve check-up?

 The clues can be subtle: Monty's recliner